davidgraeff/aspect-oriented-ipstack/README.md

 * Create a directory called "build" (or any other name).
 * Start cmake-gui and select the top directory as source and the "build" directory as build directory.
 * Click __"configure"__.
 * A popup will appear and ask for the target build system.
-We assume you are using __"make"__.
+We assume you are using `make`.
 ![Picture of cmake](doc/cmake.png)
 You will be presented with some build options that are discussed in the following sections.
 If you are done with configuring the buildsystem click on click __"generate"__.
 Depending on your selection in the first popup you have VisualStudio project files, make files or something else in your build directory.
 * Change to your build directory.
-* Execute __"make"__.
+* Execute `make`.
 This will download and build the kconfig-frontend and automatically open the configuration editor.
 * Configure the ipstack to your needs.
 Close the editor and save the changes.
-* Execute __"make"__ again to build the examples if selected and the libipstack library.
+* Execute `make` again to build the examples if selected and the libipstack library.

 If you want to reconfigure libipstack do this:
 * Change to your build directory.
-* Execute __"make reconfigure"__.
+* Execute `make reconfigure`.
 This will open the configuration editor.
 * Configure the ipstack to your needs.
 Close the editor and save the changes.
-* Execute __"make"__ again to build the examples if selected and the libipstack library.
+* Execute `make` again to build the examples if selected and the libipstack library.

 About multitasking support
 --------------------------
 The ipstack is designed for multitasking systems.
-Usually there exists the system task where interaction with the hardware takes place and traffic is received and the user task where traffic is generated and consumed.
+Usually there exists the system task where interaction with the hardware takes place and traffic is received.
+The second the user task where traffic is generated and consumed.
 Places where tasks are used:
 For example we do some busy-waiting while waiting for an arp or IPv6 neighbour response and for timing tcp traffic etc. Check out the CiAO-OS integration as an example: We reschedule before entering a busy